 After completing your desired distance, all participants are invited to participate in the Cache Gran Fondo's Gran Feed and Outdoor Expo sponsored by the Logan Downtown Alliance.
-The Gran Feed will be held on 100 North between Main Street and 100 West.
-Logan City will close the entire street for Saturday and welcome the Gran Fondo riders to eat, meet local vendors, win prizes as part of the ride, listen to local bands and enjoy a great summer evening in downtown Logan.
+The Gran Feed will be held on 2800 North between 200 and 400 East.
+North Logan City will close the entire street for Saturday and welcome the Gran Fondo riders to eat, meet local vendors, win prizes as part of the ride, listen to local bands and enjoy a great summer afternoon.
 There will be activities for people of all ages.
-Additionally, thousands of community members will be mingling as part of the Downtown Logan Farmers Market adjacent to the finish area, & this weekend also marks the opening of the Cache Valley Opera season.

 There are plenty of places to park at both the start and finish line, but there are also a lot of free public parking between the start and finish line.
-Many riders like to park in downtown Logan, and then ride to the hospital so they don't have to get back on the bike after the ride.
-Both options are available.
-Please note that the finish line is about 12 blocks away from the start line.
+Many riders like to park at the finish, so they don't have to get back on the bike after the ride.
+Many options are available.
+Please note that the finish line is about 5 blocks away from the start line.
 Please enter parking areas by driving east until you get to 600 East.
 400 East will be closed off to vehicles on race day morning, please enter from 600 east, AND no parking is allowed by the finish line, but rather in the designated parking spots (see map).

-Riders are eligible to win many different prizes, in addition to the race category prizes.
+ALL riders are eligible to win many different prizes, in addition to the race category prizes.
 The set of rider prizes is still being finalized, but we will have bike jerseys and many different camping items from CampChef, gift cards and great rider gifts from Al's Sporting Goods, a cycling items from The Sportsman and Joyride Bikes, and Malouf Sleep products ( a fan favorite in 2018!).
-A tradition at Cache Gran Fondo is EVERYBODY is eligible to win regardless of their finish time, (but we throw prizes at some of the winners too!).
-Many of you will walk away with great prizes in addition to the finisher gifts.
+A tradition at Cache Gran Fondo is EVERYBODY is eligible to win regardless of their finish time, (but we also throw prizes at the winners too!).
+Many riders will walk away with great prizes in addition to the finisher gifts.
 Some examples are; Oldest and youngest riders, farthest distance travelled, at least one person from each state/country represented will be prized, ‘sweeper’ awards for the slower finishers, Coolest Jersey, Coolest Bike, Most Inspirational, and over 20 ‘courtesy’ awards for riders who make other rider’s experiences better and more safe and enjoyable, (Ride Respect Awards).